Chalarangelo/30-seconds-of-code/blog_posts/javascript-event-bubbling-capturing-delegation.md

 });
 ```

-If we add an event listener to each element in the tree, as shown above, we would see a listener fired by the `button` first, then each one of the others firing from the nearest ancestor all the way up to `window`.
+If we add an event listener to each element in the tree, as shown above, we would see a listener fired by the `button` first, then each one of the others firing from the nearest ancestor all the way up to `Window`.

 ### Event capturing